fluffy-bunny/oidc-orchestrator/README.md

 When you buy someones app and they claim "We support SSO integration", DO NOT BELIEVE THEM.
 Its usually such a simplistic integration that it basically useless.

 Mature client apps will let you do a [token exchange](https://oauth.net/2/token-exchange/) right after the SSO Login where the id_token is exchanged for an access_token that contains all the necessary claims for downstream api calls.
 This is the way it should be done.
-But, some apps are not mature enough to do this.
 So, this orchestrator will take the id_token and exchange it for an access_token that contains all the necessary claims for downstream api calls.

 In this example I am orchestrating google.
 In the end the client app doesn't get google id_tokens or access_tokens.
 Those are exchanged in the OAuth2 CODE flow for newly minted access_tokens that contain the necessary claims for downstream api calls.
 If you have an internal OAuth2 service that supports token exchange, like I do, you would make a call to that by passing google id_token and get back a new access_token and optionally a refresh_token.